Structural Engineer Resume + Tips + Example

 Here are a few examples of questions to get you started:

-Remember to ask open-ended questions and give time to the interviewer to answer before moving on.
+Ask open-ended questions and allow the interviewer to answer before moving on to the next.

 Gather your references.